Agnese Bonfantini: International career

+On 26 June 2022, Giuliani was announced in the Italy squad for the UEFA Women's Euro 2022.

 Style of play

 Bonfantini had described her approach to the game as one where "when I see a through ball, I run.
 I only see the penalty box and run.”
 Despite sometimes being tried as a centre-forward for Italy, Bonfantini claims she sees herself as a winger.
 She shows an ability to make runs down the flank in the non-possession phase of games, cutting inside to unmark herself and play between the lines when she's ready to receive a pass from her teammates.
 Bonfantini can also show an ability to come deep and exchange passes with her full-back in order to release her full-back into space down her flank.